Bilals37/NodeLearning/Authontication/README.md

 or

-* Install Nodemon then statr the server:
+* Install Nodemon then start the server:
 ###  `npm install -g nodemon`
 ###  `nodemon index.js`